mattcroat/joy-of-code/posts/simple-css-debug-trick/simple-css-debug-trick.md

 ---
 title: Simple Trick to Debug Your CSS
-description: Learn how to debug your CSS using this simple trick.
+description: Learn how to debug CSS using this simple trick.
 slug: simple-css-debug-trick
 published: 2021-10-2
 category: css
 ---

 # Simple Trick to Debug Your CSS

+{% embed src="https://www.youtube.com/embed/5nrMpCWkncc" title="Debug Your CSS" %}

 ## Table of Contents